Hello, my name is Miss Hope and I am the nursery teacher.

 - We offer a structure for learning that has a range of starting points, content that matches the needs of young children, opportunities for the children to engage in activities planned by adults and those that they plan or initiate themselves and activities that provide opportunities for learning both indoors and outdoors

 - We provide a rich and stimulating environment.

 In our Nursery we believe in the importance of active learning.
 Children are encouraged to explore the seven areas of the curriculum through play and encourage the children to become independent explorers of the world around them.
 We also prepare them for the transition to Reception class by a firm grounding in phonics, early number and literacy.

-Together with the other adults (Kim, Amanda and Lisa) I look forward to welcoming you, your child and your family to our nursery.
+Together with the other adults (Saphron, Ida and Lisa) I look forward to welcoming you, your child and your family to St Joseph's RC Primary.

-We welcome members of Canada Water Library to the nursery throughout the year.
-Every week someone from the library comes to the nursery to read and sing with the whole class.
-We strongly encourage all families to join and use their local library.
-Many of them now offer fantastic services and sessions for children in addition to their core purpose of loaning books.
 Please keep us informed of your child's interests and achievements.
 Let us know if you have any concerns.
 If you have any questions please do not hesitate to ask.
 We are happy to help as best we can.

 Useful links and resources